DakshBhalala/DakshBhalala/README.md

 ## About Me 🌟

-- 📚 Currently pursuing a diploma in Computer Engineering
+- 📚 Currently pursuing a B.tech in Computer Engineering
 - 🐍 Love for Python: I'm fascinated by the versatility and power of Python.
 - 📊 Future Data Scientist: Dreaming of exploring the world of data science and making meaningful insights using Python.